zengoma/Magento2_MessageManagerExample/README.md

 ```
 Ensure all your folder permissions are correct after the static content has regenerated.

-You can explore the newly installed module under /vendor/zengoma/messagemanagerexample
+You can explore the newly installed module under /vendor/zengoma/messagemanagerexample.

+The code clearly demonstrates how you could display your own custom messages in pure php.

 ###Usage:
-Visit **/my_message_manager/test/redirect**.
+Visit **<your_store_url>/my_message_manager/test/redirect**.
 If installation was successful you should be redirected
 to the shopping cart with a success message.

 ![Example_1](/images/example_1.png)